filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/split-markets-miners/index.md

   Filter = "/absolute/path/to/storage_filter_program"
   # A command used for fine-grained evaluation of retrieval deals (see below)
   RetrievalFilter = "/absolute/path/to/retrieval_filter_program"

+[Fees]
+   MaxPreCommitGasFee = "0.025 FIL"
+   MaxCommitGasFee = "0.05 FIL"
+   MaxTerminateGasFee = "0.5 FIL"
+   MaxWindowPoStGasFee = "5 FIL"
+   MaxPublishDealsFee = "0.05 FIL"
+   MaxMarketBalanceAddFee = "0.007 FIL"
+# Fees needs to present, or it will operate with the default values.
 ```

 {{< alert >}}